82nd Operations Group: Pilot training

-On 15 December 1991, the group was redesignated as the 82nd Operations Group (82nd OG) and activated at Williams AFB, AZ as a result of the 82 Flying Training Wing implementing the USAF objective wing organization.
-The 82nd OG was assigned all the flying units of the 82nd Flying Training Wing.
+On 15 December 1991, the group was redesignated the 82nd Operations Group and activated at Williams Air Force Base, Arizona as a result of the 82 Flying Training Wing implementing the USAF objective wing organization.
+The group was assigned all the flying units of the 82nd Wing.
 In 1991 Congress approved the second round of base closures, as identified by the Base Realignment and Closure Commission.
-On that list was Williams AFB.
-The base was to cease operation as of 30 September 1993.
+On that list was Williams The base was to cease operation as of 30 September 1993.
 As a result, the 82nd Operations Group was inactivated on 31 March 1993.